Lana Turner is a Technicolor Goddess, Marries Husband No. 3, & Gene Kelly Sings in the Rain. It's 1948's The Three Musketeers.

-But just as Richelieu is about manipulate the death sentence for all four of our musketeers, D’Artagnan presents the carte blanche Richelieu gave Lady de Winter.
+But just as Richelieu is about manipulate the death sentence for all four musketeers, D’Artagnan presents the carte blanche Richelieu gave Lady de Winter.

-The carte blanche basically blackmails Richelieu into sparing the lives of D’Artagnan, Athos, Porthos, and Aramis: it is an incriminating piece of evidence that demonstrates Richelieu’s manipulations in provoking conflict between France and Britain.
+The carte blanche effectively blackmails Richelieu into sparing the lives of D’Artagnan, Athos, Porthos, and Aramis: it’s an incriminating piece of evidence that demonstrates Richelieu’s manipulations in provoking conflict between France and Britain.